Writing Style Guide

 ACT Use only the initials when referring to the previous American College Testing.

-administration Lowercase and spelled out unless part of a proper name.
+administration Lowercase and spell out unless part of a proper name.
 Do not use admin.

 advisor Varies from AP’s adviser.